Ashton-under-Lyne tramway network

-The history of trams in Ashton-under-Lyne date back to 1878, through the Manchester Carriage & Tramways Company.
-These trams were horse-drawn trams and began operation in 1881, between Stalybridge & Ashton-under-Lyne.
+The history of trams in Ashton-under-Lyne date back to 1878, through the Manchester Carriage and Tramways Company.
+These trams were horse-drawn trams and began operation in 1881, between Stalybridge and Ashton-under-Lyne.
 The route began at Stalybridge's town hall, stopping at Ashton-Under-Lyne and terminating at the Snipe Inn at Ashton-Under-Lyne/Audenshaw boundary line.
-The Stalybridge, Hyde, Mossley & Dukinfield Tramways & Electricity Board provided tram operations in the wider Tameside region.
+The Stalybridge, Hyde, Mossley and Dukinfield Tramways and Electricity Board provided tram operations in the wider Tameside region.

 Electric trams in Tameside

-In 1896, plans were made to introduce zero emission electric trams by the British Electric Traction Company Ltd. This was through the legislative instrument of the Tramway Order of 1896.
+In 1896, plans were made to introduce electric trams by the British Electric Traction Company.
+This was through the legislative instrument of the Oldham, Ashton-under-Lyne, Hyde and District Electric Tramways Order 1896, confirmed by the Tramways Orders Confirmation (No. 2) Act 1896 (59 & 60 Vict. c. clxvi).

 In the following year of 1897, the Oldham, Ashton and Hyde and District Tramway Company was established to facilitate electric trams across these regions.
 In 1899, the first electric tram service was operational from the Oldham, Ashton and Hyde and District Tramway Company.
-One of the routes, operated between Ashton-Under-Lyne - Hyde - Denton.
+One of the routes, operated between Ashton-Under-Lyne—Hyde—Denton.

-Archive footage from the British Film Institute in 1901, shows one of the electric trams, alighting at Ashton-Under-Lyne, through a route of Ashton-Under-Lyne - Denton - Hyde.
+Archive footage from the British Film Institute in 1901, shows one of the electric trams, alighting at Ashton-Under-Lyne, through a route of Ashton-Under-Lyne—Denton—Hyde.